Safe Voting: Resilience to Abstention and Sybils: Abstract

+Finally, we mention the recent work of Gersbach et al.~\cite{gersbach2021vote,gersbach2022risky} that consider a situation with ``well-behaving'' and ``mis-behaving'' voters that share some similarities with our work, however the model is different and in particular voting is costly.
+We also mention the work of Lenzi~\cite{lenzi2024efficient}, who proposes an efficient mechanism that achieves sybil-attack resistance in a Bayesian setting by combining deposits and transfers; and the work of Mohan, Khezr, and Berg~\cite{mohan2024voting}, who propose \emph{bond voting}, a sybil-resistant design in which voters commit stake or time to gain influence; this contrasts with our non-monetary, rule-level approach that achieves robustness via the tunable status quo bias~$\tau$.

+This line of work is complementary to ours, by lowering the amount of sybils we should expect.

-There is extensive work in the social choice literature on the strategic justification of partial participation/abstention, going back to the ``paradox of nonvoting"~\cite{riker1968theory,owen1984vote,desmedt2010equilibria}.
+\paragraph{Partial participation} There is extensive work in the social choice literature on the strategic justification of partial participation/abstention, going back to the ``paradox of nonvoting"~\cite{riker1968theory,owen1984vote,desmedt2010equilibria}.
 Voting with a \emph{random set} of active voters has been widely considered, and boils down to problems of statistical estimation.
 See e.g. \cite{regenwetter2006behavioral,dey2015sample}.
 Other works consider ways to elicit the preferences of specific voters in order to reduce communication complexity~\cite{conitzer2005communication}.
-Yet we are unaware of works that consider resilience to arbitrary partial participation.
+As far as we are aware, resilience to arbitrary partial participation has not been considered on its own, but as a special case of distorted votes (see below).